 If you have newly adopted children, you probably want to establish holiday traditions that your family can enjoy for years to come.
 Holidays can be a busy time, but it is also a time when we want to create lasting memories for our children.
-Instead of trying to create a picture-perfect holiday like those from the Hallmark movies, focus on creating a tradition that allows you to bond with your child.
-Here are a few ways you can make your holiday stand out after the adoption has been completed and you are legally a family.
+Instead of trying to create a picture-perfect holiday, focus on creating traditions that allow you to bond with your child.
+Here are a few ways you can make your holidays extra special.

 Enjoy the Prep Work